dialtr/libcount/README.md

 ## Contact
 Please see AUTHORS in the root of the repository for contact information.

+## Contributing
+I would enjoy working with people who may be interested in contributing.
+I am also interested in learning how the library is being used and whether any other features may be desirable.

 ## Dependencies
 The libcount.a library has no dependencies outside of the standard C/C++ libraries.
 Maintaining this property is a design goal.